RandomAccessMemory10/YTBlockSafari/README.md

 ### 2. Build using Terminal (Requires Xcode)

-`git clone https://github.com/RandomAccessMemory10/YTBlockSafari.git --branch source`
+`git clone https://github.com/RandomAccessMemory10/YTBlockSafari.git --branch source YTBlockSafari-source`

-`xcrun safari-web-extension-converter YTBlockSafari`
+`xcrun safari-web-extension-converter YTBlockSafari-source`

 Xcode will then launch a project.
 Click run (⌘R), then go into Safari preferences and enable the extension.